rmartin64/markdownproject/README.md

+Enter markdown text into the top window.
+It will be converted to HTML and displayed in the bottom window using MarkedJS.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>